Department of Labor Logo United States Department of Labor

 Telecommunications technicians

-Overall employment of telecommunications technicians is projected to grow 6 percent from 2022 to 2032, faster than the average for all occupations.
+Overall employment of telecommunications technicians is projected to decline 3 percent from 2023 to 2033.

-About 31,500 openings for telecommunications technicians are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Despite declining employment, about 24,600 openings for telecommunications technicians are projected each year, on average, over the decade.
+All of those openings are expected to result from the need to replace workers who transfer to other occupations or exit the labor force, such as to retire.

 Employment